-The preferred site of injection for infants under one year of age is the anterolateral aspect of the thigh.
-With the change to the infant PCV schedule, meaning that only two injections need to be given at each primary vaccine appointment, one injection can be given into each thigh.
-Should it be necessary to give more than one vaccine into the same limb, they should be given at least 2.5cm apart and the site at which each vaccine was given should be noted in the individual's records.
+When two vaccines are given in the same limb, they should be given at least 2.5cm apart and the site at which each vaccine was given should be noted in the individual's records.

 Is there any change in post-immunisation care recommendations?